High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Introduction

 The studied higher-order schemes are applied to a series of numerical examples, including both random and deterministic hyperbolic conservation laws.
 In the random case, the obtained results of Burgers equation and isentropic Euler equations of gas dynamics clearly demonstrate the robustness and higher efficiency of the studied high-order schemes.
 The schemes have also been tested on several challenging examples including discontinuous flux, pressureless gas dynamics, and Burgers equation with non-atomic support.
 Conservation laws with discontinuous flux arise in numerous applications, including multi-phase flows in heterogeneous porous media and traffic flows on highways with varying surface conditions.
 The mathematical and numerical analysis of such problems is highly challenging, as many difficulties already appear in the simplest case of 1-D scalar conservation laws with discontinuous flux.
 As demonstrated in \cite{AMG2005,Mishra2017}, systems of conservation laws with discontinuous flux may admit multiple entropy solutions and exhibit small-scale dependent shock waves.
 The pressureless gas dynamics system is only weakly hyperbolic, and its solutions develop delta-shocks and vacuum states in finite time, which makes the design of stable and accurate numerical methods particularly challenging; see, e.g.\cite{Sen2025,BBT2006}.
 Finally, the solutions of the Burgers equation are genuinely measure-valued and cannot be represented by atomic states.
 Standard numerical methods tend to collapse such distributions into atomic solutions, making it challenging to design schemes that accurately capture the non-atomic structure; see, e.g., \cite{DiPerna1985,FMT2016,Tadmor_1Dburgers}.
 The obtained numerical results demonstrate that the designed schemes can be applied to these examples and the resolution of the computed solution improves significantly when higher-order schemes are used.

 The paper is organized as follows.
-In \S\ref{sec2}, we briefly review the existing first-order Lax-Friedrichs YM scheme.
+In \S\ref{sec2}, we briefly review the existing first-order Lax-Friedrichs Young-measure scheme.
 In \S \ref{sec3}, we extend the first-order scheme to second order.
-In \S \ref{sec4}, we show the fifth-order extension in the framework of A-WENO scheme.
+In \S \ref{sec4}, we present the fifth-order extension in the framework of the A-WENO scheme.
 Finally, in \S\ref{sec5}, we apply the designed schemes to a number of numerical examples to demonstrate the performance of the studied schemes for both random and deterministic hyperbolic conservation laws.